santanupattanayak/santanupattanayak.github.io/_posts/2025-08-09-Agentic-AI-and-its-Knowledge-and-Decision-Boundaries.md

 In this section we will discuss how the paper "OTC: Optimal Tool Calls via Reinforcement Learning" [5] defines the tool efficiency reward function.

+### OTC-PPO

-- For PPO since for a prompt $$x$$ we don't generate multiple completions hence we don't have a sense of what is the optimal number of tool calls for a given query $$x$$ to a model $$M$$.
-Hence, we design a tool efficiency reward that penalizes excessive tool caling.
-The tool reward is as follows:
+In standard PPO, for a given prompt $$x$$, we typically generate only one completion rather than multiple alternatives.
+This means we lack a direct sense of the optimal number of tool calls for that specific query $$x$$ to a model $$M$$.
+To address this, OTC-PPO introduces a tool-efficiency reward that penalizes excessive tool usage.
+We define the tool usage as

  $$
  \begin{align}